Manage data cubes

 Edit a data cube

-To edit a data cube, click the pencil icon in the data cube header.
+To edit a data cube, click the ellipsis next to the data cube name on the Data cubes page, or in Favorites or Collections.
+When viewing a data cube, click the pencil icon in the data cube header.

-Within the edit view, you can change the general properties of the data cube.
+Within the edit view, you can change the data cube properties described in Create a data cube.

 If the underlying schema of the table changes, you can update the data cube schema as well.
 To do so, access the Dimensions or Measures tab in the Edit data cube view.
 If there are changes to the underlying schema, the Suggestions button indicates the number of changes detected.
 Click the Suggestions button to review and accept the suggestions as needed.